dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/svcacc-rbac/README.md

 ```

 #### 5. Create a role binding:

+Role binding in RBAC in kubernetes grants the permission that is defined in the role for the users or group of users.
+It consists of a set of subjects namely users, groups or serviceaccounts and a reference to the role that is being granted.
+Rolebinding grants the permission within a specified namespace whereas ClusterRolebInding grants the permission cluster-wide.
+In this demo, I have used role binding only.

 This role created should now be binded to the serviceaccount "sa" by this rolebinding.
 This is necessary in order to make sure that the serviceaccount "sa" can only ["get", "list", "watch"]  pods in the "default" namespace.
 Here is my <code><a href="https://github.com/dikshita-git/Research-Project/blob/main/Demo/authentication-authorization/svcacc-rbac/role-binding.yaml">role-binding.yaml</a></code>.
 Deploy the file: